michielmulders/token-keys-test-cases/README.md

 ### Case 2
 **Can the admin key remove other keys or itself?**

 **Output:** No, it's not possible to remove keys or itself.
 The admin key is only allowed to update keys.
-When you set a key to null or undefined, nothing will change.
+When you set a key to `null` or `undefined`, nothing will change.

 ```js
 let tokenUpdateTx = await new TokenUpdateTransaction()